-We adopted a share incentive plan, or the 2021 Plan, in June 2021 for the purpose of granting share-based compensation awards to employees, directors, and consultants to incentivize their performance and align their interests with ours.
+We adopted a share incentive plan, or the 2021 Plan, in June 2021 for the purpose of granting sharebased compensation awards to employees, directors, and consultants to incentivize their performance and align their interests with ours.
 Under the 2021 Plan, we are authorized to grant options and other types of awards.
 The maximum number of ordinary shares that may be issued pursuant to all awards under the 2021 Plan is initially 16,365,047 shares, subject to annual increases.
 See "Management - Share Incentive Plan."
-As of the date of this prospectus, awards to purchase an aggregate amount of 9,173,623 Class B ordinary shares had been granted and were outstanding under the 2021 Plan.
+As of the date of this prospectus, no awards had been granted under the 2021 Plan.